jcszymansk/realworld-camel-springboot/README.md

 Limit title/description length (which would affect the imported data, as the titles are often very long there).

+Use Spring Security for authentication and route policies.

 The Docker image creation is lame, I should properly do two or even three images and docker-compose them together.